-includes an application submitted electronically through Keystone Login, in which applicants can submit documentation, photographs, maps, and statements regarding the qualification of their property as a certified historic structure; - Approval of the Proposed Qualified Rehabilitation Plan - includes submission of a rehabilitation plan for the building, to be reviewed by both DCED and PHMC; - Preliminary Certification and Reservation of Tax Credits - includes an itemized budget and costs attributable to the rehabilitation; - Final Certification of a Completed Qualified Rehabilitation Plan - includes documentation showing completed work under the rehabilitation plan; - 5.
+includes an application submitted electronically throughPA-SHARE, in which applicants can submit documentation, photographs, maps, and statements regarding the qualification of their property as a certified historic structure; - Approval of the Proposed Qualified Rehabilitation Plan - includes submission of a rehabilitation plan for the building, to be reviewed by both DCED and PHMC; - Preliminary Certification and Reservation of Tax Credits - includes an itemized budget and costs attributable to the rehabilitation; - Final Certification of a Completed Qualified Rehabilitation Plan - includes documentation showing completed work under the rehabilitation plan; - 5.
 Issuance of Tax Certificates; and - Claiming the Historic Preservation Incentive Tax Credit - includes submission of the relevant state tax credit forms to the Pennsylvania Department of Revenue.

-The State Historic Preservation Tax Credit program guidelines can be found at this link (Historic Preservation Tax Credit Guidelines) and are included for reference in Appendix D of this document.
+The State Historic Preservation Tax Credit program guidelines can be found at this link (https://dced.pa.gov/download/historic-preservation-tax-credit-hptc-guidelines/) and are included for reference in Appendix E of this document.

-More information about the HPTC program can be found here: Historic Preservation Tax Credit (HPTC) and Pennsylvania Historic Preservation Incentive Tax Credit Program.
+More information about the HPTC program can be found here: